 So, let’s hear some of the going vegetarian benefits that I’ve compiled!

-Live Longer.
 A diet rich in fruits and vegetables while limiting red meat intake can help increase longevity, whereas consuming processed meats is associated with death due to cancer and cardiovascular diseases.
+As mentioned by HuffPost, “Vegetarians live on average almost eight years longer than the general population, which is similar to the gap between smokers and nonsmokers.”

-Help Reduce Fossil Fuel Dependence: On average, about 40 calories of fossil fuel energy go into every calorie of feed lot beef in the U.S. Compare this to the 2.2 calories of fossil fuel energy needed to produce one calorie of plant-based protein.
-Moderating meat consumption is a great way to cut fossil fuel demand.
+You can help reduce fossil fuel dependence.
+On average, about 40 calories of fossil fuel energy go into every calorie of feed lot beef in the U.S. Compare this to the 2.2 calories of fossil fuel energy needed to produce one calorie of plant-based protein.
+Reducing meat consumption is a great way to cut fossil fuel demand.

 Have you ever tried to go meatless?
 What are your thoughts on the vegetarian lifestyle?
 Are you pro or against?
 Do you have going vegetarian benefits that you would add to this list?
 Let us know in the comments below!